Legal and Departmental Authorities of the Office of Space Commerce

 Congress passed this legislation in 1998, ten years after the Secretary of Commerce originally created the Office.
 Prior to 1998, Congress recognized the Office’s existence in 1990 (P.L.
 101-611) and again in 1992 (P.L.
 102-588).
 Title 51 also includes legislation establishing a Commercial Space Achievement Award to be awarded by the Secretary of Commerce (learn more).

-Prior to 2005, the Office operated under different DOOs.
-From 1988-1996, under DOO 15-19, it was the “Office of Space Commerce” within the Office of the Secretary of Commerce.
-From 1996-2005, under DOO 10-17, it was the “Office of Air and Space Commercialization” and then the “Office of Space Commercialization” within the Technology Administration.
+Prior DOOs placed the Office within various different parts of the Department with different names.
+DOO 15-19 (1988) established the original “Office of Space Commerce” within the Office of the Secretary of Commerce.
+Under DOO 10-17 (1996), it was the “Office of Air and Space Commercialization” and then the “Office of Space Commercialization” within the Technology Administration.
+From 2005-2022, under earlier versions of DOO 25-5, it was the “Office of Space Commercialization” under NOAA/NESDIS.